Barabazs/Dynamics-Nav-Extensions/README.md

                                END;
                                 }
 ```
-This specific permission is generally not granted to regular users and my way of restricting this function to them.
+This specific permission is generally not granted to regular users and is my way of restricting this function to them.

 2)	Create a local function for the new codeunit:
 ```